Weesen, Switzerland: Transport

-The municipality is located on the A3 motorway.
-Weesen railway station, located south of the Linth canal in the canton of Glarus, has been disused since the end of 2013.
-A bus route links Weesen with Ziegelbrücke railway station and Amden.
+In the past, Weesen had railway stations at two different locations, of which the first one has been dismantled in 1969.
+The second Weesen railway station, located south of the Linth canal in the canton of Glarus, has been disused since the end of 2013 (but was briefly reopened during the ESAF 2025).
+A bus route of Autobetrieb Weesen-Amden (AWA) links Weesen with Ziegelbrücke railway station and Amden.
+Ziegelbrücke station is served by long-distance InterRegio trains and regional trains of the St. Gallen S-Bahn and Zurich S-Bahn.

+There is a landing stage served by boat cruises of Schiffsbetrieb Walensee to other settlements on Lake Walen.

 Economy

 As of In 2007 2007, Weesen had an unemployment rate of 1.41%.
 As of 2005, there were 34 people employed in the primary economic sector and about 15 businesses involved in this sector.
 55 people are employed in the secondary sector and there are 11 businesses in this sector.
 311 people are employed in the tertiary sector, with 48 businesses in this sector.

 As of October 2009 the average unemployment rate was 3.5%.
 There were 75 businesses in the municipality of which 10 were involved in the secondary sector of the economy while 51 were involved in the third.

 As of 2000 there were 252 residents who worked in the municipality, while 445 residents worked outside Weesen and 223 people commuted into the municipality for work.